jasper-tech/Expiremental-Virtual-Assistant/README.md

-Sure!
-Here's an updated README for your experimental virtual assistant prototype with a focus on the speech recognition aspect.
-This can be useful for documentation or sharing your project with others.

----

 # Experimental Virtual Assistant - Prototype

 This is a **voice command virtual assistant** built entirely in Python.
 It leverages various Python libraries to provide a functional prototype capable of performing tasks such as voice recognition, text-to-speech synthesis, web searches, news retrieval, weather forecasting, and more.